jeankpoti/realestateHeyFlutterChallenge/README.md

 ## Getting Started

+# I made this project through heyFlutter challenge using flutter and Riverpod state management

-# I used an API from RapidApi website.
+# I also used an API from RapidApi website.
 Click on the link below to acces the API.

 - [Click on me: ](https://rapidapi.com/apidojo/api/bayut/)

-I made this project through heyFlutter challenge

 ![Screenshot_20240109-202631](https://github.com/jeankpoti/realestateHeyFlutterChallenge/assets/23018022/321ed85e-27c7-42fd-a9a7-86532b1a52e2)